-Facts about breeding eagles:
+Facts about resident eagles:

 - Eagles mate for life and use the same nest territory every year.